computational-ecology-lab/computational-ecology-lab.github.io/_posts/2025-06-09-PhD-Scholarships.md

 tags:
 ---

 Two new exciting opportunities for PhD scholarships just went live today on projects related to restoration ecology using quantitative mechanistic models of species distributions and interaction networks. **Closing date the 30th of June.
-So hurry up!** Check out our [join](https://computational-ecology-lab.github.io/join/) page!
+So hurry up!** Check out our [join](https://computational-ecology-lab.github.io/join/) page for full details!